Eugene Genovese: Roll, Jordan, Roll

-King (1979) argued that Genovese incorporated the theoretical concepts of certain 20th-century revisionist Marxists, especially the ideas of Antonio Gramsci and his construct of hegemony.
-Genovese's analysis of slavery, the blacks, and the American South elicited criticisms of various portions of his work, but historians agreed on the importance of his contributions.
-Areas of criticism included Genovese's placing of the master-slave relationship at the center of his interpretation of the American South, his views on southern white guilt over slavery, his employment of Gramsci's construct of hegemony, and his interpretations of southern white class interests, slave religion, the strength of the slave family, the existence of slave culture, and the theory of the generation of black nationalism in the antebellum years.
+From Rebellion to Revolution

-In his 1979 book From Rebellion to Revolution, Genovese depicted a change in slave rebellions from attempts to win freedom to an effort to overthrow slavery as a social system.
+In his 1979 book, From Rebellion to Revolution, Genovese depicted a change in slave rebellions from attempts to win freedom to an effort to overthrow slavery as a social system.

+Fruits of Merchant Capital

 In the 1983 book that he co-wrote with his wife, The Fruits of Merchant Capital, Genovese underscored what he regarded as tensions between bourgeois property and slavery.
 In the view of the Genoveses, slavery was a "hybrid system" that was both pre-capitalist and capitalist.

+The Slaveholders’ Dilemma

+In The Slaveholders’ Dilemma, Genovese explores how antebellum slaveholders sought to reconcile their contradictory commitments to slavery with Enlightenment ideals of liberty and progress.
+He argued that they could neither fully abandon nor fully integrate the dominant liberalism of the nineteenth century.
+It was seen as a turn to a greater concentration on intellectual history.

+The Mind of the Master Class

+The Mind of the Master Class, analyzes how antebellum Southern slaveholders, through a richly documented survey of their reading, religious beliefs, and political philosophy, constructed a deeply conservative, paternalistic intellectual worldview rooted in classical and Christian traditions to justify slavery while engaging with broader transatlantic and modern debates.

 Shift to the right

 Starting in the 1990s, Genovese turned his attention to the history of conservatism in the South, a tradition which he came to adopt and celebrate.
-In his study, The Southern Tradition: the Achievements and Limitations of an American Conservatism, he examined the Southern Agrarians.
+He examined the Southern Agrarians in his study The Southern Tradition.
 In the 1930s, these critics and poets collectively wrote I'll Take My Stand, their critique of Enlightenment humanism.
 He concluded that by recognizing human sinfulness and limitation, the critics more accurately described human nature than did other thinkers.
 He argued that the Southern Agrarians also posed a challenge to modern American conservatives who believe in market capitalism's compatibility with traditional social values and family structures.
 Genovese agreed with the Agrarians in concluding that capitalism destroyed those institutions.

 In his personal views, Genovese moved to the right.
 While he once denounced liberalism from a radical left perspective, he now did so as a traditionalist conservative.
 His change in thinking included abandoning atheism and re-embracing Catholicism, the faith in which he had been raised, in December 1996.
 His wife, historian Elizabeth Fox-Genovese, had also shifted her thinking and converted to Catholicism.